-Paraguay is a country that has been making waves recently thanks to double digit growth and a permanent residency program that many have dubbed the easiest in the world.
-This combined with a territorial taxation system and the lowest cost of living in South America makes it a very interesting residency option.
-This guide covers how to acquire residency, how taxation works in Colombia, how to open a bank account, the practicalities of relocating along with useful travel information.
+Paraguay is a country that has become famous in the location independent community thanks to having what many have dubbed the easiest permanent residency program in the world.
+This, combined with a territorial taxation system and the lowest cost of living in South America, makes it a fairly interesting residency option.
+In this guide, I cover Paraguay’s permanent residency program as well as how taxation and banking works.

-As stated above, all you need in order to qualify is a clean criminal history and a little bit of money (less than 5000 USD) to deposit in Paraguay.
+As stated above, all you need in order to qualify is a clean criminal history and a little bit of money (less than 5000 USD equivalent) to deposit in Paraguay.
 Before leaving your home country, you will need to prepare these documents:

 1. Criminal background check